-This brand new event aims to attract runners of all ages and abilities to the City Centre to encourage an even greater boost for charities and offer a fun and friendly route to inspire more people in getting active.
+The RAM 5 Mile is one of the newest additions to the Run For All calendar.
+This is an event for runners of all ages and abilities, providing an even greater boost for charities and a fun and friendly way to inspire more people to get active.

-The 5-mile distance features the same start and finish as the half marathon and will set off from Iron Gate.
+The 5-mile distance features the same start and finish as Ramathon and will set off from Iron Gate.
 It will take runners on the same route as the half marathon distance, running through the city centre for the first 2 miles.
-Shortly after 2 miles, runners will then make their way towards Derby County’s Pride Park Stadium and head back towards the City Centre, finishing where the journey began, at Iron Gate.
+Shortly after 2 miles, runners will then make their way towards Derby County’s Pride Park Stadium and head back towards the city centre, finishing where the journey began at Iron Gate.

-Online entries for the RAM 5 mile are now open.
+Online entries for the 2023 RAM 5 mile are open.
+Please click here to enter.

 Entrants must be a least 15 years or over on event day.